Bryant, Duncan, Garnett headline Hall of Fame class

 Also selected were Tamika Catchings, a 10-time WNBA All-Star and four-time Olympic gold medalist, coach Eddie Sutton, Rudy Tomjanovich, Barbara Stevens and Kim Mulkey, and longtime FIBA executive Patrick Baumann.
 "The Class of 2020 is undoubtedly one of the most historic of all time and the talent and social influence of these nine honorees is beyond measure," said John L. Doleva, president and CEO of the Hall of Fame.

 "In 2020, the basketball community has suffered the unimaginable loss of iconic figures Commissioner David Stern and Kobe Bryant, as well as the game itself due to COVID-19.
 We have also banded together like never before in appreciation of the game and those who have made it the uniting force it is today.
-Today we thank the Class of 2020 for all they have done for the game of basketball and we look forward to celebrating them at Enshrinement in August." --Field Level Media
+Today we thank the Class of 2020 for all they have done for the game of basketball and we look forward to celebrating them at Enshrinement in August."
+Bryant died in a helicopter crash in January at age 41.
+His widow, Vanessa, told ESPN she wished she could have shared the achievement with him.

+"It's an incredible accomplishment and honor, and we're extremely proud of him," she said.
+"It's definitely the peak of his NBA career."
+Bryant was an 18-time NBA All-Star, five-time NBA champion with the Los Angeles Lakers, and two-time NBA Finals MVP.
+He also was selected to nine NBA All-Defensive first teams and ranks fourth all-time in scoring in the NBA.

+Like Bryant, Duncan spent his storied career with just one team, playing 19 years with the San Antonio Spurs.
+He won five NBA titles, is a 15-time NBA All-Star and a two-time league MVP.
+He is the only player with 1,000 or more wins with one team.
+Duncan played four seasons at Wake Forest before entering the NBA, unlike Bryant and Garnett, who jumped straight from high school to the NBA.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)